 Interns in the Washington office help draft constituent correspondence, attend briefings and Congressional hearings, and function as a key part of the staff.
 Interns in the District Office conduct research, assist with constituent casework and draft correspondence.
 Interns in both offices assist with answering phones, data entry and general office systems operations.
 Interns are an important part of my staff.

 Internships are available expressly for the purpose of furthering educational objectives; therefore they are unpaid and usually awarded to undergraduate and graduate -level students.

-Applications for fall 2014 internships are now open.
+Applications for spring 2015 internships are now open.